Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 We see that the absorptive component inferred from the extended Aitken method (Figure \ref{W3-pvecsPA-EAO+EAS}e) has almost the same morphology as the observed polarization at 10.3 $\mu$m, shown in image (a), whereas the absorptive component's distribution resulting from the original Aitken method (Figure \ref{W3-pvecsPA-EAO+EAS}b), is noticeably different.
 This tells us that most of the polarization at 10.3 $\mu$m is due to absorption by non-spherical aligned silicate grains in cooler foreground material, possibly an outer nebular shell.
 This conclusion would not be so obvious if one compares image (a) to image (b), the absorptive component inferred from the original method, and it provides clear evidence that fits with three components produce a better result than using just two components.

-However, the PA of the scattering polarization component does not appear to be organized around the sources, so either the origin of scattering photons coincides with a source not in our images, or it is not polarization due to scattering but instead dichroism by some other dust component.
-Since the absorption cross-section of graphite has similar behavior versus wavelength as the albedo (template for the scattering component), we speculate that we could be detecting polarization caused by absorption or emission from elongated graphite particles instead of scattering.
+However, the PA of the scattering polarization component does not appear to be organized around the sources, so either the origin of scattering photons coincides with a source not in our images, or it is not polarization due to scattering but instead dichroism by some other dust component or mechanism.
+Since the absorption cross-section of graphite has similar behavior versus wavelength as the albedo, we speculate that we could be detecting polarization caused by absorption or emission from elongated graphite particles instead of scattering.
+Elongated graphite grains could be subject to radiative external alignment, as proposed and supported by observations in \cite{And2022}, and then the extended Aitken method would be fitting the absorptive or emissive polarization from such radiatively aligned graphite grains.

 To further explore the extended Aitken method, we consider fits of Stokes spectra at specific sightlines in more detail.
 Not surprisingly, we find that including the scattering polarization component generally improves the fits to the Stokes spectra.
 For example, we consider the sightline at (-0\farcs8, 0\farcs0), i.e., NE from the origin and marked with a cross-diamond symbol, which is 0\farcs3 NE of the brighter mid-IR source in W3 IRS5 (circled cross).
 Figure \ref{W3-AE+EAS-SPL} shows the average Stokes $q$ and $u$ spectra observed in 0\farcs24$\times$0\farcs24 box apertures centered on the sightline, plotted as diamonds with error bars in the top rows of plots.
 The plots in the bottom row show polarization and PA computed from the Stokes spectra.
 As indicated, the left column of plots present the original Aitken method fits to Stokes spectra (two components), and the right column of plots present the extended Aitken method fits, using three components.
 The resulting absorptive components are plotted as long-dashed red curves, the emissive components are plotted as dot-dashed blue curves, and the scattering component is short-dashed violet curves (right column of plots only).
-The solid black curves are the sums of the components.
+The solid black curves are the sums of the components, and the gray shading indicates the range of 1-sigma uncertainty of the fits.
+Note that these spectra are not debiased, and so the magnitude of the polarization shown there is slightly higher than presented in the images.
+Debiasing is not performed, because, given that the uncertainties of the Stokes values between observed wavelengths cannot be accurately estimated, debiasing produces artifacts in the curves.